Newfoundland and Labrador: Triangular Trade

 A triangular trade with New England, the West Indies, and Europe gave Newfoundland an important economic role.
 By the 1670s, there were 1,700 permanent residents and another 4,500 in the summer months.

 This trade relied upon the labour of enslaved people of African descent.
-Salted cod from Newfoundland was used to feed the enslaved persons of African descent on plantations in the West Indies.
-Products typically associated with Newfoundland such as molasses and rum (Screech), were produced by the enslaved persons of African descent on plantations in the West Indies, and shipped to Newfoundland and England on merchant ships.
+Salted cod from Newfoundland was used to feed the slaves on plantations in the West Indies.
+Products typically associated with Newfoundland such as molasses and rum (Screech), were produced on these plantations, and shipped to Newfoundland and England on merchant ships.
 Some merchants in Newfoundland enslaved persons of African descent such as St. John's merchant, Thomas Oxford.
 John Ryan, merchant and publisher of the Royal Gazette and Newfoundland Advertiser, who resided in New Brunswick and Newfoundland, freed his enslaved servant Dinah, upon his death in Newfoundland in 1847, notably after the Slavery Abolition Act in 1833.

 Notably, the Kirke brothers who were merchants in the triangular trade, brought Olivier Le Jeune to New France, where he was sold in 1629.